Caroline Russell

-Caroline Russell (born 10 August 1962) is a British politician and activist serving as Leader of the Green Party in the London Assembly since October 2018, and a Member of the London Assembly (AM) for Londonwide since May 2016.
+Caroline Russell, Lady Keating (born 10 August 1962) is a British politician and activist serving as Leader of the Green Party in the London Assembly since October 2018, and a Member of the London Assembly (AM) for Londonwide since May 2016.

 Early life and education

 Caroline Russell was born on 10 August 1962.
 She studied fine art at the Ruskin School of Drawing and Fine Art, University College, Oxford, and at Goldsmiths, University of London, graduating with a Master of Arts (MA) degree.
 She subsequently studied civil engineering at City, University of London, graduating with a Bachelor of Engineering (BEng) degree, and first moved to Islington in 1986.

 Political career

 Russell became engaged in politics after the death of a young child in a traffic incident near where she lived.
 In 2012, Russell was serving as local transport spokesperson for the Green Party of England and Wales.

 Russell was elected as a councillor for Highbury East on Islington Council in the May 2014 election by a margin of eight votes.
 She was the only member of the council not representing the Labour Party and so was the only opposition member.
 In October 2014, she called for Holloway Road to have a speed limit of 20 mph, a road controlled by Transport for London which had not been affected by Islington council's earlier 20 mph limit on all roads they controlled.
 In December of the same year, she criticised as "authoritarian" a Labour councillor's comments that cannabis users should not be allowed to live in council housing.

 Russell stood for election in the 2015 general election for the Islington North constituency.
 The Labour candidate Jeremy Corbyn won, with Russell coming in third place with 5,043 votes and a voteshare of 10.2%.
 She was elected as a London-wide Member of the London Assembly in 2016, having been the second candidate on the Green Party list.
 In October 2018, she condemned the Labour mayor of London Sadiq Khan over plans for the Silvertown Tunnel, a new road tunnel under the Thames that she said would "lead to more pollution and congestion".
-She again contested the Islington North constituency in the 2017 general election, this time coming fourth with 2,229 votes constituting 4.1% of votes cast.
+She again contested the Islington North constituency in the 2017 general election, this time coming fourth with 2,229 votes constituting 4.1% of votes cast as Corbyn, by this time Labour's leader, won another mandate.
 In December 2017, she promoted and participated in a "human barrier" demonstration in favour of safer bike lanes.
 Russell was re-elected as an Islington councillor in the 2018 election.
 In July 2018, she called for Khan to reduce speed limits to 20 mph in outer London as well as inner London.
-In August 2018, she was chair of the environemtnal committee on the London Assembly.
+In August 2018, she was chair of the environmental committee on the London Assembly.
 In December of the same year, she successfully proposed a motion at the London Assembly that brought forward the city's target to be carbon neutral from 2050 to 2030.